flalom/drugsens/README.md

 ```
 "<USER_DEFINED_PATH>/<PID>_<TISSUE>_',Sys.Date(),'_<SAMPLE_DOC>_<TREATMENT_INITIALS>_<CONCENTRATION>_<CONCENTRATION_UNITS>_<REPLICA_OR_NOT>_<TUMOR_MARKER>_<APOPTOTIC_MARKER>.csv"
 ```
 > ⚠️ **WARNING**: It is highly recommended to follow the recommended naming structure to obtain the correct output.
 The dates should also be in the format **yyy-mm-dd**.
-For the double combinations the two drugs should be wrote together with each of the different drug capilized (**C**arboplatin**P**aclitaxel) and the rest lowercased letters.
+For combinations of two drugs they should be written together with each of the different drug capilized (**C**arboplatin**P**aclitaxel) and the rest lowercased letters.
 For example **CarboplatinPaclitaxel_100_uM_10_nM**.
 This indicates a drug combination of Carboplatin 100_uM and Paclitaxel 10_nM.
 Each drug amount and each unit should always be separated by `_`.
 The first 100_uM belongs to the Carboplatin and the 10_nM belongs to the Paclitaxel.
 Those constrains are due to the parsing of the string into useful metadata.
 If some of the data is not present, you can use a `.` separated by `_`.

 ### Data Binding and Processing